alvarvelazquezdeleonlavarrios/Blue-Reflection-Minecraft-Demons/README.md

 Functions that just allow render every demon into the game and make them walk around the world.

 > [!NOTE]
-> Currently, the data pack's purpose is to be used as a **template** for other players or developers to be edited to their needs.
+> The data pack's purpose is to be used as a **template** for other players or developers to be edited to their needs.

 Pack's features:
 - Natural random spawning (replaces all hostile ground mobs)